Mach number

-An F/A-18 Hornet creating a vapor cone at transonic speed just before reaching the speed of sound.
+An F/A-18F Super Hornet creating a vapor cone at transonic speed just before reaching the speed of sound.

-The Mach number (M or Ma), often only Mach, (/mɑːx/; /de/) is a dimensionless quantity in fluid dynamics representing the ratio of flow velocity past a boundary to the local speed of sound.
+The Mach number (M or Ma), often only Mach (/mɑːk/; /de/), is a dimensionless quantity in fluid dynamics representing the ratio of flow velocity past a boundary to the local speed of sound.

 It is named after Austrian physicist and philosopher Ernst Mach.